LouisDev314/Upollomer/README.md

 5. **Get value from selection box -> import to Schema**

+6. **The idea created can be checked from My Idea page**

-6. Add a Map selection box pair for project creation & project browse
+7. Add a Map selection box pair for project creation & project browse

-7. Invite co-dreamer to an Idea
+8. Invite co-dreamer to an Idea

-8. Send request to join an Idea
+9. Send request to join an Idea

    Provide text-space to write anything want to introduce

-9. Instant chat system
+10. Instant chat system

-10. Development Tips page
+11. Development Tips page

-11. Crowd funding function
+12. Crowd funding function

-12. Online store (?)
+13. Online store (?)

+14. **<u>Project Co-Dreamer Tag system:</u>**

+    1. find a suitable co-dreamer on the co-dream page
+    2. start *online chat* with the co-dreamer <- can form a group or similar stuff etc.
+    3. mutual agreement
+    4. send invitation to the co-dreamer [project-based authorization link]
+    5. the co-dreamer accept the invitation
+    6. the platform automatically tag the co-dreamer to the project
+    7. people can review the creators of that project through tags

+15. Get name of the file through the file created on the file system, then save the name to the idea schema <- library: multer (for multi-part forms)

 **<u>Verification & Security</u>**